BongoHive/internship-program/README.md

 - [CSS Introduction Assignment](https://classroom.github.com/a/M_GKyvxF)

 ### Javascript
-> Assignments in this section are all on introduction and basics of Javascript, take time to read on the shared resources
+> Assignments in this section are all on the basics of Javascript.
+Please take time to read through the shared resources.

 - [Javascript phase 1](https://classroom.github.com/a/o5O51MNB)
 - [Javascript phase 2](https://classroom.github.com/a/Wz0bbGKQ)